pietrovitagliano/DeauthNet/README.md

 Deauth Net provides three primary functionalities, besides the access point scan:
 1. Deauthentication Attack: This feature allows the execution of deauthentication attacks.
 2. Attack Detection: This feature detects deauthentication attacks using a sliding time window to monitor the number of deauthentication packets associated with a particular access point.
-3. Attack Blocking: An extension of the detection feature, this functionality not only detects but also blocks attacks by blacklisting the offending access point.
+3. Attack Blocking: An extension of the detection feature, this functionality not only detects but also blocks attacks, by blacklisting the attacked access points.

 ### Attack Mechanism
 The attack mechanism of Deauth Net is designed to disrupt network connectivity by forcing clients to disconnect from access points.
 When initiating an attack, users select a specific access point, but Deauth Net extends its impact to all access points within the same mesh network, illustrating how easy is to affect an entire mesh network’s integrity.
 Once a target access point is chosen, the software continuously sends deauthentication packets across all associated frequencies, such as both 2.4 GHz and 5 GHz bands, simultaneously disrupting connectivity.
 It’s crucial to emphasize that Deauth Net is intended for ethical purposes only, such as educational or research contexts and any unauthorized or malicious use of this tool is explicitly disclaimed and unsupported by the author.